zlib-ng/minizip-ng/README.md

 original [minizip](https://github.com/madler/zlib/tree/master/contrib/minizip) project.

 In 2006, I began working with the minizip project and started submitting bugs I found in the library to Gilles Vollant via e-mail.
-In 2010, I implemented disk splitting and I/O buffering and my continued work necessitated setting up a public repository so I could share my improvements with the rest of the world.
+In 2010, I implemented some additional features like disk splitting and I/O buffering.
+My continued work on the project necessitated setting up a public repository so I could share my improvements with the rest of the world.
 I have been maintaining this fork of the project ever since.
 In 2017, I began the task of refactoring and rewriting most of library as it had become difficult to maintain and code readability had suffered over the years.

 Dev: [![Dev Branch Status](https://api.travis-ci.org/nmoinvaz/minizip.svg?branch=dev)](https://travis-ci.org/nmoinvaz/minizip/branches)
 Master: [![Master Branch Status](https://api.travis-ci.org/nmoinvaz/minizip.svg?branch=master)](https://travis-ci.org/nmoinvaz/minizip/branches)